 Use headphones with a microphone

-While your computer has speakers and microphone, headphones work better for video conferencing.
+While your computer has speakers and a microphone, headphones work better for video conferencing.
 With headphones, you will be able to hear your tutor more clearly and with better focus.
 Additionally, the microphones built into many computers and tablets pick up all of the sound in a room.
-Using headphones with a microphone will ensure that your tutor will be able to hear you more clearly as well.
+Using headphones with a microphone will ensure that your tutor can hear you more clearly as well.

 Plug in

-Video conferencing can quickly run down batteries.
+Video conferencing can quickly drain batteries.
 Be sure to plug in your device, or at least ensure that it is fully charged, before your tutoring sessions begin.
-Also note that some WiFi routers do not offer the bandwidth necessary for video conferencing and online whiteboards.
+Also, note that some WiFi routers do not offer the bandwidth necessary for video conferencing and online whiteboards.
 If your internet connection is spotty, you might try connecting directly with an ethernet cable.

 Turn off notifications and alerts